 The successful trial lawyer must have sufficient intellectual curiosity and a mind agile enough to move from one field to the next, as the demands of the cases require.
 A litigator must possess strong legal writing skills.
 But she must also have a strong affinity for other people, the sensitivity to understand their stories and their problems, the ability to communicate those stories to judges and jurors, and a desire to serve as her clients' champion in the courtroom.
 The life of a courtroom advocate is often highly stressful, but also exhilarating and rewarding.
 What should you do as a student to prepare for such a career?

-Depending on where you intend to practice, there are also special courses on practice and procedure for Massachusetts, New Hampshire, New York and Rhode Island.
-A student may also want to take one or more of the upper level criminal law and practice courses, if she is considering the possibility of a career that includes civil and criminal litigation.
+A student may want to take one or more of the upper level criminal law and practice courses, if she is considering the possibility of a career that includes civil and criminal litigation.

 It is highly recommended that you participate in one of the clinics, or participate in an externship in a litigation-related placement.
 The clinics provide an invaluable opportunity to learn hands-on legal skills working directly with clients under the supervision of experienced clinical professors.